alpnkazan1/chatApp/README.md

 ChatApp v0.1 is the initial public version of a real-time chat application.
 It is licensed under the MIT License, which can be reviewed in the `LICENSE` file.
 This project is currently under development and not fully functional yet.
 It is shared as proof of work and will be improved over time.

+## Current Progress

+* Current diagram is outdated!
+App structure is altered greatly since.
+I will update the diagram as soon as possible!

+Main structure of both frontend and backend is completed.
+However, they are yet to be linked.
+ - Frontend CSS still needs cleaning.
+ - Some functionality is modified on backend as certain initial expectations were deemed illogical while backend was being implemented.
+They are noted and will be modified on frontend as well.
+ - Some api calls are added to backend and should be integrated to frontend as well.
+ - Manually tested some backend controllers on development.
+More comprehensive testing is needed.
+ - Backend has seperation of concern (SoC) issues.
+Controllers include too much access.
+Created Repository classes to handle this issue.
+But, implementations are not done yet.
+ - Modified the database structure greatly.
+A testing needs to be done to ensure no loose ends remain there.
+ - There are many business logic considerations for the application that remains such as how user account deletion or chat deletion should be handled.
+Current code does not have a logically sound and realistic structure.
+However, it is proof of work.
+As such, these are secondary considerations.

 ## Project Structure

 ChatApp consists of three main components: